 Trigger warning: the following story includes graphic sexual and violent content EDIT: The story has been edited as of 05/01

 It was the second time it happened.
 The first time could have been a misunderstanding, a mistake.
 Perhaps she led him on, perhaps it was a blip of insanity in which he’d lost control.
 She was unsure yet blamed herself.
 But this time, she was certain of what had happened.
+She knew it was barbaric and brutal.
 He was barbaric and brutal.

 Mary sat in her polyester desk chair, organizing the weekly newsletter when he came up from behind.
 She felt a hard lump against her back as he placed one hand over her breast and pulled her knee-length skirt up over her knees.
 Shock paralyzed her entire body and she sat frozen in a live nightmare.
 She opened her mouth to object, to scream, to plead and nothing came out.
 He forced his fingers underneath her cotton pink underwear and physical pain plowed through her immobilizing fear.
 She’d never felt such agony, it felt as if a pocket knife pierced through her body and stabbed her, over and over again.